Rug Fitting Advice from the Experts at Bucas

 Fitting Your Rug Correctly

-A badly fitted rug can cause rubs on all pressure points as well as putting your horse at risk, especially if his rug is too big.
+A badly fitted rug can cause rubs on all pressure points as well as put your horse at risk, especially if his rug is too big.

 Do you know how to ensure your horse’s rug fits properly?
 Read on to find out more.